So You Wanna Watch Lucha Libre in Guadalajara?

 If you’re planning a visit to this Mexican metropolis, make sure you’re in town on a Tuesday night for a spectacle like no other.
 Lucha libre (Mexican wrestling) is where the best of the best wrestlers battle in colourful masks and costumes to entertain the crowd.
 If you’ve seen Jack Black in Nacho Libre, multiply the fun and laughs by 10 and you’ve got yourself a night at lucha libre in Guadalajara.
-And even if you're not a fan of wrestling, the experience is one you won't want to miss!
+And even if you're not a fan of wrestling, this Mexican experience is one you won't want to miss!

 When & Where to Watch Lucha Libre in Guadalajara

 Lucha libre fights are held twice weekly at the Arena Coliseo de Guadalajara.
 There are fights on Tuesdays at 8:45pm and Sundays at 6:00pm.

 Arena Coliseo de Guadalajara is about a 10 minute walk from Mercado Libertad BUT in an area where we were advised not to linger.
 This is why, even though there's public transit available, I would suggest taking an uber/taxi or going with a group like we did.

 You know the expression, “half the fun is getting there”?
 Well, that was definitely the case for us on this Tuesday night.
 We heard through our hostel that the Red Pub (or Estacion Central Bar) offered group tours to the infamous wrestling event.
 Wes and I normally prefer to save money and take local transportation but when we heard that the Red Pub takes you to the arena in a double-decker bus, we were intrigued to say the least!